-I am Professor of Mathematics at the University of Michigan working in high-dimensional probability and data science.
+I am Professor of Mathematics at the University of Michigan working in high-dimensional probability and mathematical data science.
 I study probabilistic structures that appear across mathematics and various branches of data science, especially in random matrix theory, geometric functional analysis, convex and discrete geometry, high-dimensional statistics, information theory, learning theory, signal processing, numerical analysis, network science, and computational biology.
-Here you will find my research snapshots .
-And here you can learn more about my research and activities.
+Here you will find my research snapshots and learn more about my research and activities.

-While my primary appointment is in the Department of Mathematics, I am also affiliated with Michigan Institute for Data Science, the Program for Applied and Interdisciplinary Mathematics and the new Michigan Center for Single-Cell Genomic Data Analytics.
+My primary appointment is in the Department of Mathematics.
+I am also affiliated with Michigan Institute for Data Science, the Program for Applied and Interdisciplinary Mathematics and the new Michigan Center for Single-Cell Genomic Data Analytics.

 New: I have written up four lectures on probabilistic methods for data science, which I gave at the 2016 PCMI Summer School.
 The lectures will be published by AMS.